-- 1. Human Subject "Human Subject" is a living person about whom an investigator (whether professional or student) conducting research obtains: (a) data through intervention or interaction with the person, or (b) identifiable private information. - 2.
-Intervention "Intervention" includes both physical procedures by which data are gathered (e.g. venipuncture) and manipulations of the subject or the subject's environment that are performed for research purposes. - 3.
-Interaction includes communication or interpersonal contact between investigator and subject. - 4.
-Minimal Risk "Minimal Risk" means that the probability and magnitude of harm or discomfort anticipated in the proposed research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests. - 5.
-Private Information "Private Information" includes information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place and information which has been provided for specific purposes by an individual and which the individual can reasonably expect will not be made public (e.g. a medical record).
-Private information must be individually identifiable (i.e. the identity of the subject is or may readily be ascertained by the investigator or associated with the information) in order for the process of obtaining the information to constitute research involving human subjects.
+77 A. Human Subject - "Human Subject" is a living person about whom an investigator (whether professional or student) conducting research obtains: (a) data through intervention or interaction with the person, or (b) identifiable private information.

+- B. Intervention "Intervention" includes both physical procedures by which data are gathered (e.g. venipuncture) and manipulations of the subject or the subject's environment that are performed for research purposes. - C. Interaction "Interaction" includes communication or interpersonal contact between investigator and subject. - D. Minimal Risk "Minimal Risk" means that the probability and magnitude of harm or discomfort anticipated in the proposed research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests. - E. Private Information "Private Information" includes information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place and information which has been provided for specific purposes by an individual and which the individual can reasonably expect will not be made public (e.g. a medical record).
+Private information must be individually identifiable (i.e. the identity of the subject is or may readily be ascertained by the investigator or associated with the information) in order for the process of obtaining the information to constitute research involving human subjects. - F. Research "Research" means systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to the generalizable knowledge.
+Activities which meet this definition constitute research for purposes of this assurance, whether or not they are supported or funded under a program which is considered research for other purposes.
+For example, some demonstration and service programs may include research activities. - G. Established and Accepted Methods Some methods become established through the rigorous standardization procedures prescribed by law, as in the case of drugs, devices, or biologicals, by operation of law, or, as in the case of many educational tests, under the aegis of professional societies or non-profit agencies.
+Determination as to when a method passes from the experimental stage and becomes "established and accepted" is a matter of judgement. - H. Legally Authorized Representative "Legally authorized representative" means an individual or judicial or other body authorized under applicable law to consent on behalf of a prospective subject to such subject's participation in the procedure(s) involved in the research. - 1.
+IRB "IRB" means an Institutional Review Board established in accord with the basic DHHS policy for the protection of human research subjects (45 CFR Part 46) and for the purposes expressed in that policy. - J. IRB Approval "IRB approval" means the determination of the IRB that the research has been reviewed and may be conducted within the constraints set forth by the IRB and by other applicable institutional, statutory, and regulatory requirements.